aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/relativehorizontalposition/_index.md

 ---
 title: RelativeHorizontalPosition
+linktitle: RelativeHorizontalPosition
 second_title: Aspose.Words for Java API Reference
-description: Specifies to what the horizontal position of a shape or text frame is relative.
+description: Specifies to what the horizontal position of a shape or text frame is relative in Java.
 type: docs
-weight: 477
+weight: 479
 url: /java/com.aspose.words/relativehorizontalposition/
 ---